 Allow visitors to see the school, and share with them your best practices and materials.
-AF has a series of visitor days each year, including recently hosting schools across the Charter School Growth Fund portfolio to learn more about best practices in close reading.
+Success Academy has taken the lead in doing this, and AF has a series of visitors days each year, including recently hosting schools across the Charter School Growth Fund portfolio to learn more about best practices in close reading.